magit/emacsql/README.md

 are automatically cleaned up if they are garbage collected.
 All requests are synchronous.

-Any [readable lisp value][readable] can be stored as values in Emacsql, including numbers, strings, symbols, lists, vectors, and closures.
-Emacsql has no concept of "TEXT" values, it's all just lisp objects.
+Any [readable lisp value][readable] can be stored as a value in Emacsql, including numbers, strings, symbols, lists, vectors, and closures.
+Emacsql has no concept of "TEXT" values; it's all just lisp objects.

 Requires Emacs 24 or later.

+## Usage

 ```el
 (defvar db (emacsql-connect "company.db"))